openstack-archive/fuel-specs/specs/9.0/refactor-osnailyfacter-to-be-compatible-with-puppet-master.rst

 re-organized into wrapper/profile classes under the 'osnailyfacter/manifests' directory.

-The configuration logic from the the manifests in 'osnailyfacter/modular' will be moved into consumable profile classes by copying their contents to a file of the same name, located in the 'osnailyfacter/manifests' directory.
+The configuration logic from the manifests in 'osnailyfacter/modular' will be moved into consumable profile classes by copying their contents to a file of the same name, located in the 'osnailyfacter/manifests' directory.
 We will also wrap them in a class declaration, making them essentially profile classes.
 The manifest inside of 'osnailyfacter/modular/<manifest name>.pp will be updated to simply include the new profile class.
 For example:

   osnailyfacter/modular/ceph/ceph_pools.pp would have its contents copied to 'osnailyfacter/manifests/ceph/ceph_pools.pp' and be wrapped inside of a